tmcgilchrist/airship/README.md

 # Airship

 Airship is a Haskell library for handling and serving HTTP requests in a RESTful fashion.
-It is heavily inspired by [Webmachine](https://github.com/basho/webmachine) and piggybacks on the excellent [Warp](https://hackage.haskell.org/package/warp) web server.
+It is heavily inspired by [Webmachine](https://github.com/basho/webmachine) and works with any [WAI](https://hackage.haskell.org/package/wai)-compatible web server such as [Warp](https://hackage.haskell.org/package/warp).
 It aims to be small, fast, and flexible.

 The API is highly experimental and subject to rapid, dizzying change.
 Caveat programmator.